 Injuries or even death may result from a tire that is defective.
-David Shapiro Law, PLLC, based in Scottsdale, understands that the role that the Arizona plays in causing tire tread belt separations.
-Through our extensive tire litigation experience, attorney David Shapiro has learned how tire manufacturers will sometimes try to cut corners during design, or use old raw materials during the manufacturing process or not properly inspect tires before putting them on the market.
+David Shapiro Law, PLLC, based in Scottsdale, understands that the role that Arizona plays in causing tire tread belt separations.
+Through our extensive tire litigation experience, attorney David Shapiro has learned how tire manufacturers will sometimes try to cut corners during design, or use old raw materials during the manufacturing process, or not properly inspect tires before putting them on the market.

 If you were injured in a tire tread belt separation, blow-out, or tire explosion, contact us.
 We will bring in tire experts who can examine the tire and determine if there is a flaw in the design, labeling, or manufacturing of the tire.
 Drawing upon our extensive personal injury and motor vehicle accident experience including tire defect cases, we can then file a claim for damages resulting in injuries or death.
 We plan for trial each time, knowing that proper representation begins with a well-prepared case.